10up/wpacceptance/docs/cookbook.md

 }
 ```

-Note that the `wpsnapshots` user is always available as a super admin.
+Note that the `wpsnapshots` user is always available as a super admin when using a snapshot.
+If using instructions, `admin` user is always available.

 This test tests adding media to a post and setting it as the featured image: